 What’s your favorite way to sketch?
 Do you use pen or pencil?
 Do you reference your photographs or draw from memory?
 We’d love to hear more about how your work, so share with us in the comments section!

-Bonnie Christine is a fabric designer for Art Gallery Fabrics, teacher and creator of Going Home to Roost.
-In addition to teaching Adobe Illustrator and sharing all that she knows with the Roost Tribe, you can find her working in the garden and spending time with her husband and children.
-Join her in living an extraordinarily creative life on her blog, Going Home to Roost!
+Bonnie Christine is a fabric designer for Art Gallery Fabrics, teacher and creator.
+In addition to teaching Adobe Illustrator and sharing all that she knows through her courses, you can find her working in the garden and spending time with her husband and children.